10 Ways to Travel Smarter as a Contractor

 The advantage of travel cards is that you can avoid the wrath of bank fees or terrible exchange rates.
 Compare your options on a site like mozo.com.au.

 You need to consider how you’re getting paid, too.
 Do you need to set up a local or offshore account?
 Are you getting paid in an easily convertible currency?
-Consult your client prior to leaving to avoid any unpleasant surprises.
+Consult your client before leaving to avoid any unpleasant surprises.

 If you’re bringing partners or family members, you need to consider issues like schooling and health insurance well in advance.